AnonymerNiklasistanonym/UbuntuServerInstallerScripts/README.md

+# UbuntuServerInstallerScripts
+Installer scripts for university VM server

-# GitLab runner setup
+## GitLab runner setup

-This directory contain scripts to setup a GitLab runner on an Ubuntu 18.04 server that supports the programs of the here listed scripts.
+This directory contains scripts to setup a GitLab runner on an Ubuntu 18.04 server that supports the programs of the here listed scripts.

-## Installer
+## Install

-Run `make PROGRAM` to install a program for this project.
+Run `make PROGRAM` to install a program with a helper script.

-*(You can do it yourself, these are just the scripts that were used for the project GitLab runner server)*

-## Install programs for the GitLab runner user
+## Install programs directly for the GitLab runner user account

 ```sh
 sudo su - gitlab-runner